 What to Expect When You Go to the ER

-Going to the ER may seem like an overwhelming thought when you’re already overwhelmed.
-They can be busy with long waits.
-But let it be comforting to know that emergency services are available to help anywhere, anytime — for anyone.
+Going to the ER may be an overwhelming thought when you’re already overwhelmed.
+But let it comfort you to know that emergency services are available to help in a mental health crisis, anywhere, anytime — for anyone.

 If you're hospitalized for a mental health emergency, be sure to follow up after you're released.
-With the help of a mental health professional, you can make a plan to ensure you continue healing, as well as a plan to help you cope in another mental health emergency.
+With the help of a mental health professional, you can make a personalized plan to ensure you continue healing, as well as a plan to help you cope in the case of another mental health emergency.

 If you need immediate help, don’t hesitate to connect with the Suicide Prevention Lifeline for free and confidential support 24/7.
 Simply dial or text 988.